eyeCube/Softly-Roguelike/README.md

 # Softly-Roguelike
-Softly Into the Night: a futuristic, dystopian roguelike with Lovecraftian themes being developed in Python, by Jacob Wharton.
-Turn-based, grid-based, procedurally-generated, ASCII UI.
-Redevelopment repository implementing ECS for improved performance.
+Softly Into the Night: a sci-fi, dystopian roguelike with Lovecraftian & survival elements, built from the ground up using Python 3/tcod/esper.
+Turn-based, grid-based, procedurally-generated, ASCII UI, w/ versatile Entity Component System.
+Currently in development by Jacob Wharton.
+Repository includes some of my modules that may be useful for roguelike devs, such as OrangIO, a user-interface system built on TCOD that supports complex key bindings, text input, dialogue boxes, menus, and more.